valhuber/python-rules/README.md

 ##### Adjustments
 Rollups provoke an important design choice: store the aggregate, or sum things on the fly.
+Here, the stored aggregates are `Customer.Balance`, and `Order.AmountTotal` (a *chained* aggregate).

 There are cases for both:
    - **Sum on the fly** - use sql `select sum` queries to aggregate child data as required.
    This eliminates consistency risks with storing redundant data (i.e, the aggregate becomes invalid if an application fails to